GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/match_patterns/index.md

 ## Overview {: #overview }

 Extensions use match patterns to specify a group of URLs.
 They are mainly used to declare [host permissions][host-permissions] along with other permissions to use certain Chrome APIs or when injecting [content scripts][content-scripts].
-Extension also use match patterns in:
+Extensions also use match patterns in:

 - [`"web_accessible_resources.matches"`][war]
 - [`"externally_connectable.matches"`][ext-connect]